A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 This is a subject that needs an article of its own article, lucky for you, I wrote that article.
 The question of what are unsafe EMF levels needs to be broken down into 3 categories of EMF radiation: magnetic field, electric field, and radio frequency.

-• Magnetic Field: > 1 mG (milliGauss)
+• Magnetic Field: > 2.5 mG (milliGauss) – Based on Swedish TCO guidelines and Building Biology recommendations

-• Electric Field: > 10 V/m (Volts per meter
+• Electric Field: > 10 V/m (Volts per meter) – Based on Building Biology standards

 It is exactly for this reason that I think getting a quality EMF meter that can read all three types of radiation, like the Trifield TF2 is such a good idea for just about anyone who cares to reduce their emf exposure.